k-rns/2020-05-22-WHOI-Python/index.md

 <p id="requirements">
-  <strong>Requirements:</strong> </br>
+  <strong>Requirements:</strong>
 <ul>
+  <li> A desktop or laptop computer.
-  <li>Participants will need to be able to run the Zoom video conference software to join the workshop.
+  <li> Participants will need to join a Zoom video conference.
+Installing free zoom conference software is recommended.
+You will not need a paid account.
 (See Joining a meeting from Zoom Help Center  <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting"></a>).</li>
-  <li> No special software will be required for examples and exercises besides a web browser.
-Students will use a free, online regular expression editor (e.g. https://regex101.com/)</li>
+  <li> A web browser.
+Students will use a free, online regular expression editor (e.g. https://regex101.com/)
+  <li> No other software or operating system required.</li>
 </ul>

 </p>